 Diversifying your retirement strategy

-The Great Recession has shown us what can happen to even the best planned retirement.
+The Great Recession (and 2022’s down market) has shown us what can happen to even the best planned retirement.
 Whole life insurance in particular can have a tremendous positive impact.
 With its guaranteed, steady growth, your cash value can be used to minimize your exposure to market downturns in retirement by allowing your market-based assets time to recover.
 Having that cash value can help you maintain your pre-retirement standard of living and retire when and how you want to.

 And, not to be overlooked, having life insurance in retirement can provide a substantial legacy for your children or grandchildren.
+An inheritance can help your children or grandchildren pay off college debt, or their mortgage.

 Facing inflation and longevity